jackswl/srganMedium/README.md

 https://medium.com/@jackswl/climate-downscaling-using-srgan-with-multi-task-learning-731c8257ef4d

+Acknowledgement: This article is an excerpt of my project during NUS Undergraduate Research Opportunity Programme, where I worked with Prof. Xiaogang HE, Zhanwei LIU and Huimin WANG.
+Without them, the idea, research and codes provided in this article would not have been possible.

 `model` file contains the model architecture `notebooks` file contains the files required to classify and downscale GEFSv12 reanalysis data, and preprocessing of GEFS ensemble input